 “One of the main objectives of this international partnership is to help students develop a mindset with a global perspective – acknowledge common concerns and needs of humanity regardless of where an individual lives,” noted President Aloia, adding: “Such knowledge can lead to an expanded vision of how these students will eventually practice medicine.”
 Dr. Vega noted the evolvement of other experiential learning opportunities for students in other health sciences majors, including nursing and health informatics, would allow them to experience the health care system of India as well as improve their ability to relate to future patients in rural settings.

 Proposed Study Abroad opportunity in Italy

-Dr. Patrizia Stahle, Associate Professor of History, presented a proposal to the International Education Advisory Committee for the College to engage in a partnership with the Sant’Anna Institute-Sorrento Lingue (Italy) to expose students to additional study abroad opportunities with the goal of promoting and expanding international understanding, development and friendship.
-The Sant’Anna Institute organizes study abroad programs in partnership with colleges and universities in the Untied States.
+Dr. Patrizia Stahle, Associate Professor of History, presented a proposal to the International Education Advisory Committee for the College to engage in a partnership with the Sant’Anna Institute-Sorrento Lingue (Italy) to expose students to additional study abroad opportunities with the goal to promote and expand international understanding, development, and friendship.
+The Sant’Anna Institute organizes study abroad programs in partnership with colleges and universities in the United States.
 An online brochure was shared with the Committee and can be found at this web link: http://www.santannainstitute.com/en/online-brochur...